Satisfaction is not absolute: Indefinite arithmetic truth

-\begin{proof} ($1\to 2$) Suppose that $\mathcal{N}$ is a countable nonstandard \ZFC-standard model of arithmetic, arising as $\mathcal{N}=\N^M$ for some countable $M\satisfies\ZFC$.
+\begin{proof} ($1\to 2$) Suppose that $\mathcal{N}$ is a countable nonstandard \ZFC-standard model of arithmetic, arising as $\mathcal{N}=\N^M$ for some model of set theory $M\satisfies\ZFC$, which we may assume is countable.
 Clearly, $\mathcal{N}$ satisfies the theory $\Th(\N)^\ZFC$.
 Note also that $\mathcal{N}$ admits an inductive satisfaction class, namely, the collection of arithmetic truths $\TA^M$ as they are defined inside $M$.
-Any model of \PA\ with an inductive satisfaction class, we claim, is computably saturated.
-To see this, suppose that $p(x,\vec n)$ is a computable type in the language of arithmetic with parameters $\vec n\in\mathcal{N}$ and that $p$ is finitely realized in $\mathcal{N}$.
-Since the type $p$ is computable, the model $\mathcal{N}$ computes its own version of the type $p^{\mathcal{N}}$, and this will agree with $p$ on all the standard-length formulas.
+An easy overspill argument shows that any model of \PA\ with an inductive satisfaction class is computably saturated (e.g. \cite[lemma~1.1]{Smorynski1981:RecursivelySaturatedNonstandardModelsOfArithmetic}).
+Namely, suppose that $p(x,\vec n)$ is a computable type in the language of arithmetic with parameters $\vec n\in\mathcal{N}$ and that $p$ is finitely realized in $\mathcal{N}$.
+Since the type $p$ is computable, the model $\mathcal{N}$ computes its own version of the type $p^{\mathcal{N}}$, and this will agree with $p$ on all standard formulas.
 Furthermore, the structure $\<\mathcal{N},\TA^M>$ can see that all the standard-finite initial segments of $p^{\mathcal{N}}$ are satisfiable according to the truth predicate $\TA^M$, which by induction in the meta-theory agrees with actual truth on the standard-finite length formulas.
-Thus, by overspill (since we have induction for this predicate), it follows that some nonstandard length initial segment of $p^{\mathcal{N}}$ is satisfied in $\mathcal{N}$, and in particular $p$ itself is satisfied in $\mathcal{N}$.
+Thus, by overspill (since we have induction for this predicate), it follows that some nonstandard length initial segment of $p^{\mathcal{N}}$ is satisfied in $\mathcal{N}$ according to the truth predicate, and since that truth predicate agrees with actual satisfaction on standard-finite formulas, it follows in particular that $p$ itself is satisfied in $\mathcal{N}$.
 So $\mathcal{N}$ is a countable computably saturated model of $\Th(\N)^\ZFC$, as desired.